California Climate Credit - Frequently Asked Questions

 The lead agency is the California Air Resources Board (ARB).
 This is also the agency that sets state standards to clean the air and promote clean vehicles and clean fuels.

-You receive a separate California Climate Credit for both your electric and your natural gas purchases.
-Currently, all residential electricity customers of the following companies receive the electric credit:
+Investor-owned utility customers receive a separate California Climate Credit on both their electric and natural gas bills.
+The amount of the credit depends on your specific utility and market prices for greenhouse gas emission allowances.
+Currently, all residential and qualifying small business electricity customers of the following utilities receive the electric California Climate Credit:

-If you use the following companies for natural gas, you will receive the credit:
+If you are a residential customer of one of the following natural gas utilities, you will receive the California Climate Credit::

 If you receive services from both an eligible electric and an eligible natural gas service provider, you will receive both credits.
 You don't need to do anything to receive the credit - it is automatically applied to your bills.
-The credit amounts vary among utilities and from year to year but are not related to the amount of energy you use.
+While the credit amount varies among utilities and from year to year, it is not related to the amount of energy you use.

 Residential households: